-Far from your typical office job, working as a ski instructor introduces you to a world of fresh air, sunshine, snow, skiing all day, lots of fun and endless opportunities to meet new people.
+Far from your typical nine-to-five office job, working as a ski instructor introduces you to a world of mountain air, endless ski days, fresh powder, sunshine, and endless opportunities to meet new people.

 So how do you go about becoming a ski instructor?